Monday, December 25, 2023

 • Closer attention to detail, so higher quality

 When researchers at Cornell University, WU Vienna University of Economics and Business, and Technische Universität München statistically controlled for these five, yet another factor emerged: Shoppers intending to show love to recipients prefer handcrafted to machine-produced.
-This shows in stronger purchase intentions for handmade products in buying gifts for loved ones.
+This shows in stronger purchase intentions for handmade products when buying gifts for loved ones.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.